 Like a great song, great tools need to stand the test of time to earn their place, and when it comes to time there are few knives that can boast the longevity that the Buck 119 Special has had.
-Hoyt Buck, the founder of Buck, began making knives in 1942 and the original fixed blade design that was birthed during World War II continued to be refined for almost half a century afterwards.
+Hoyt Buck, the founder of Buck, began making knives in 1942 and the original fixed blade design that was birthed during World War II continued to be refined and sold at select knife stores for almost half a century afterwards.
 The Buck 119 has survived plenty of war, peace, cooking, and cutting as the generations have gone by, and you likely know several people over the age of forty that own a Buck fixed blade.
 Although you may find a knife similar to this tucked away in a grandparent’s knickknack drawer, the Buck 119 Special continues to earn status as a classic fixed blade around the world.

 The Buck 119 Special is outfitted with a black phenolic handle that cleanly transitions into an aluminum pommel and hand guard, no doubt a key piece of the iconic Buck style.
 The phenolic is a tough polymer that does the job of a handle well, without the material driving the overall price of the knife up.
 Both the pommel and the hand guard extend a generous amount so you can grip the knife confidently in various positions without risking contact with the blade.
 At the pointy end of the knife is a 420HC (High Carbon) Stainless Steel clip point style blade with a satin finish, perfect for detail cutting work.
 While it is not as fancy as other steels you might see on this site, for the price point 420HC delivers stellar performance, with toughness comparable to 1095 Stainless Steel.
 Buck also uses an exclusive heat-treating process on it’s blades, which delivers a final product that is durable, easy to sharpen, and has a Rockwell hardness rating of RC 58.
 This blade paired with the almost full length tang construction makes it easy to see how this knife became prolific.